Using Your Veteran's Benefits

 Our VASCO (VA certifying official) has military-specific knowledge and experience to clearly explain and help you apply for Veteran's benefits, plus a variety of grants and scholarships.

-Follow these simple steps and UCR will begin creating a funding package customized to your eligibility:
+Follow the steps below, and UCR will create a funding package customized to your eligibility.

 Federal Education Benefits